 Before you choose to work part time, consider the following rewards and challenges.

 Working a part-time job can give you extra time for other responsibilities, interests and hobbies.
 But scheduling can be difficult.
 Your work hours may vary.
 You may have to work when you have other commitments.
 If, like some 120,000 Albertans, you hold down more than 1 job, then scheduling can be more difficult.

-To keep your employer happy, meet your other responsibilities and still have a rewarding personal life, you need good time-management skills.
-Keep track of your responsibilities using a paper calendar, a day planner or a calendar on your phone or computer.
+You have to keep your employer happy, meet your other responsibilities and still have a rewarding personal life.
+To do this you need good time-management skills.
+Keep track of your responsibilities.
+Use a paper calendar, a day planner or a calendar on your phone or computer.
 Make sure to add all of your commitments as they are scheduled.

 You can also use a to-do list to keep track of some items you want to get done.
 Check out Time-Saving Tools for Busy Lives for more scheduling ideas.

 A part-time job means part-time income, so how do you budget?
 The amount you earn will vary depending on the hours you work.
 Careful budgeting is needed.
 Start by finding out if your part-time job will give you the income you need:

 - Figure out your fixed costs, such as rent, utilities, food, clothing and transportation.

 - Your employer may not pay for benefits such as health insurance or a registered retirement savings plan.
 Record any of these types of payments if you need to pay them each month.